-Measure 2: To support improved co-operation, including greater involvement of parents and local community
+Measure 2: To support improved co-o peration, including greater involvement of parents and local community

-Agency recommendation ndings 2.1 The full involvement of families in all educational processes is outlined in legislation and policy.
-1.1 The Education Act (SFS 2010:800, 13§) states the importance of parents' participation in planning pupils' education. n Chapter 4: Quality and influence is generally about the guardians' influence over educate certain school forms and in the leisure-time centre. tion in 12§ Custodians for learners in pre-primary, compulsory, primary, special and Sami educand in the leisure-time centre shall be offered the opportunity to influence education. ation Forum for consultation 13§: At each pre-primary and school unit, there shall be one or forums for consultation with the learners and the guardians referred to in 12§. more There, such issues should be addressed that are important for the unit's activities and we may be important for the learners and their guardians. vhich Within the framework of one or more of the forums referred to in the first paragraph, to learners and their guardians shall be informed of proposals for decisions in such matter are to be dealt with there and given the opportunity to comment before decisions are referred. s that The head teacher and the pre-school manager are responsible for ensuring that there a forums for consultation according to the first paragraph and for ensuring that the informand consultation obligation under the second paragraph is fulfilled.
+Agency recommendation Findin gs 2.1 The full involvement of families in all educational processes is outlined in legislation and policy.
+2.1.1 The Education Act (SFS 2010:800 , 13§) states the importance of parents' participation in planning pupils' education.
+Chapter 4: Quality and influence is generally about the guardians' influence over education in certain school forms and in the leisure-time centre.
+12§ Custodians for learners in pre-primary, compulsory, primary, special and Sami education and in the leisure-time centre shall be offered the opportunity to influence education.
+Forum for consultation 13§: At each pre-primary and school unit, there shall be one or more forums for consultation with the learners and the guardians referred to in 12§.
+There, such issues should be addressed that are important for the unit's activities and which may be important for the learners and their guardians.
+Within the framework of one or more of the forums referred to in the first paragraph, the learners and their guardians shall be informed of proposals for decisions in such matters that are to be dealt with there and given the opportunity to comment before decisions are made.
+The head teacher and the pre-school manager are responsible for ensuring that there are forums for consultation according to the first paragraph and for ensuring that the information and consultation obligation under the second paragraph is fulfilled.
 Chapter 3: Development of children and pupils towards the goals.
-3§ (entry into force 1 July 2019): Custodians for a child in pre-school and the learner and guardian in the pre-school class, elementary school, the school for learners with learnin disabilities, the special school, the Sami school, the leisure-time centre, the upper-second school and the upper-secondary school for learners with learning disabilities shall be continuously informed about the learners' development (Law 2018:1098). ng
+3§ (entry into force 1 July 2019): Custodians for a child in pre-school and the learner and their guardian in the pre-school class, elementary school, the school for learners with learning disabilities, the special school, the Sami school, the leisure-time centre, the upper-secondary school and the upper-secondary school for learners with learning disabilities shall be continuously informed about the learners' development (Law 2018:1098).